 The gox gene encodes a single polypeptide of 431 amino acids with a molecular mass of 46.1 KDa.
 The glyphosate oxidoreductase (GOX) protein breaks glyphosate down to aminomethylphosphonic acid (AMPA) and glyoxylate.
-The metabolism and toxicology of AMPA is discussed further in Section 6.
 As the gox gene is under the control of a constitutive promoter in glyphosate-tolerant canola, the GOX gene will be present but targeted to the chloroplast using the A. thaliana SSU1A gene chloroplast transit peptide (CTP).